Kin The Know

 How long after birth can you have sex?

-While everyone is different, you'll likely be able to have sex again within one to three months postpartum.
+While everyone is different, you'll likely be able to have sex again within 1-3 months postpartum.
 But just because your doctor has given you the all-clear doesn't necessarily mean you'll want to have sex again.

 Remember to take things at your own pace, communicate with your partner and know that your sex drive may pick up once your hormone levels adjust and your menstrual cycle returns.